WICHE’s Pacific Islands membership includes all eligible U.S. Pacific Territories and Freely Associated States.

-WICHE’s growing partnership in the region is thanks in part to substantial collaboration, as well as a generous grant from the U.S. Department of Interior, Office of Insular Affairs, which covers the fiscal year membership dues.
-There are currently five jurisdictions belonging to the WICHE Pacific Islands membership.
-Click below to learn more about each one.
+WICHE’s partnership in the region is thanks in part to substantial collaboration, as well as a generous grant from the U.S. Department of Interior, Office of Insular Affairs, which covers the fiscal year membership dues.
+With the addition of American Samoa on December 6, 2023, WICHE now reflects all eligible states, territories, and freely associated states in the West.

 Since 2012, the Commonwealth of the Northern Mariana Islands (CNMI) has partnered with and benefited from WICHE through regional collaboration, resource-sharing, sound public policy, and innovation.